Blog

 • Strong Internal Controls:

 Require authorization for all asset purchases and disposals.
-Maintain segregation of duties between those who record assets and those who handle them.
+At the same time, maintain segregation of duties between those who record assets and those who handle them.

 • Maintain a Robust Asset Register:

-Keep an up-to-date, detailed register (or general ledger) that includes each asset’s location, cost, acquisition date, depreciation, and owner.
-This register is the primary source for audits.
+To ensure accuracy, keep an up-to-date, detailed register (or general ledger) that includes each asset’s location, cost, acquisition date, depreciation, and owner.
+Ultimately, this register serves as the primary source for audits.

 • Regular Physical Counts: